Reality Drift — Definitions & Core Concepts

 A framework for understanding how modern systems can remain functional while gradually losing alignment with the realities they are meant to represent.

-Rather than treating breakdowns as isolated issues, Reality Drift identifies recurring structural patterns that emerge when perception, meaning, and decision-making are shaped by optimization, compression, and layered mediation.
+Reality Drift identifies recurring structural patterns that emerge when perception, meaning, and decision-making are shaped by optimization, compression, and layered mediation.

 Core Definition